region23/videonova2/memory-bank/activeContext.md

 # Active Context

 ## Current Phase
-According to the implementation plan, we are at **Phase 0: Initialization**.
-The project is in early stages of setup.
+According to the implementation plan, we have completed **Phase 0: Initialization** and are now moving to **Phase 1: Backend Integration**.

 ## Recent Decisions